JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 #### Drawing

 The GBuffer rendering itself uses `multi_draw_indirect` to draw several meshes at once, using [sub-allocated](https://crates.io/crates/offset-allocator) buffers.
-Culling is done on the GPU using [two-pass occlusion culling](@/posts/2024_06_09_virtual_geometry_bevy_0_14/index.md#culling-first-pass) against a hierarchal depth buffer.
+Culling is done on the GPU using [two-pass occlusion culling](@/posts/2024_06_09_virtual_geometry_bevy_0_14/index.md#culling-first-pass) against a hierarchical depth buffer.
 Textures are handled bindlessly, and we try to minimize overall pipeline permutations.

 These combined techniques keep draw call overhead and per-pixel overdraw fairly low, even for complex scenes.